Flyers pick 6-foot-4 Swedish center in second round of 2024 NHL draft

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-At the 2024 IIHF U-18 World Junior Championship a month and a half ago, Berglund had five points (two, three assists) in seven games for a Sweden team that won bronze.
+At the 2024 IIHF U-18 World Junior Championship a month and a half ago, Berglund had five points (two goals, three assists) in seven games for a Sweden team that won bronze.

+He got a taste of the SHL, Sweden's top pro league, scoring a goal over eight games.

+Berglund was the 28th-ranked European skater by NHL Central Scouting, jumping 10 spots from his midterm mark.
+TSN's Craig Button considered him the 55th-best player in the draft, while TSN's Bob McKenzie had him at No. 64.
+EliteProspects.com pegged Berglund down at No. 131.

 Subscribe anywhere you get your podcasts: